|01/04/2017||Implied spot price from bid-ask spread (bid)||55.942451|

 The traded price of a futures contract provides insight into the market's expectation of the spot price for the contract period.
 Futures contracts are able to be traded up until the day the contract expires.
 Settlement occurs several days after the expiration date.
 During the contract period, the price at which the contract trades will take into account the information already known about the spot price to date and the market’s expectation of the spot price for the remainder of the contract period.
 This report derives the implied spot price for the remainder of the contract period from the bid-ask spread and trade within the contract period.

 The average spot price to-date (blue line) is the simple average of the half-hourly spot price from the beginning of the contract period at the selected location.
 A trade (or a willingness to trade) above the average spot price to-date suggests the market expects, or is implying, that the spot price for the remainder of the contract period will be higher than the average so far.
 The degree to which this trade price is above the average spot price to-date lets us derive the implied spot price for the remainder of the contract.
 Clearly the opposite also applies, with a trade price below the average spot price to-date implying a lower spot price is expected for the remainder of the contract.
 Contracts are settled as a Contract for Differences (CfD) after contract expiry.
-Holders of a contract at expiry that was purchased at a price above the average spot price (the last blue data point) will owe money to the exchange.
-Conversely, holders of a contract purchased at a price lower than the average spot price will receive funds from the exchange.
+Holders of a contract at expiry that was purchased at a price above the cash settlement price for the contract (the average spot price or the last blue data point) will owe money to the exchange.
+Conversely, holders of a contract purchased at a price lower than the cash settlement price will receive funds from the exchange.

 Trade in New Zealand electricity futures tends to be relatively light during the contract period.
 We have included the settlement price (orange line) only on days when a trade occurs, and have derived the implied spot price (red line) from this trade price.
 In addition we have derived the implied spot price range (shaded blue region) that is indicated by the bid-ask spread for the contract, as this ‘willingness to trade’ still provides insight into the market's expectation of spot prices for the remainder of the contract.
 The settlement price (orange line) and the average spot price to-date (blue line) generally converge as the contract period progresses and uncertainty diminishes regarding both the average spot prices for the contract period (there remains less time that the spot price is unknown) and the future spot price (there exists greater certainty about near-term spot prices).